oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     $ <copy>kubectl -n application scale deploy account --replicas=0</copy>
     ```

    Wait until the `account` pod have finished terminating.
 You can check with this command:

     ```shell
     $ <copy>kubectl -n account get pods</copy>
     ```

-   When they are all terminated, restart the API Gateway with this command:
+   When they are all terminated, restart `account` pod` with this command:

     ```shell
     $ <copy>kubectl -n application scale deploy account --replicas=1</copy>